babymotte/worterbuch/tcp-protocol.md

 ### GET

+A GET message is sent by the client to the server in order to query a value.
+It contains a TRANSACTION ID and a KEY.
+When the server receives a GET message it will look up the provided KEY's VALUE and send it back to the client in a STATE message using the GET message's TRANSACTION ID.
+GET messages are one shot actions, they will return a snapshot of the server's current state and never trigger more than one response message from the server.
+KEYs used in a GET request are not allowed to contain any wildcards.

+### PGET

-A GET message is sent by the client to the server in order to query values.
+A PGET message is sent by the client to the server in order to query values.
 It contains a TRANSACTION ID and a REQUEST PATTERN.
-When the server receives a GET message it will collect all its stored KEY/VALUE pairs whose KEY matches the REQUEST PATTERN and send them back to the client in a STATE message using the GET message's TRANSACTION ID.
+When the server receives a PGET message it will collect all its stored KEY/VALUE pairs whose KEY matches the REQUEST PATTERN and send them back to the client in a STATE message using the GET message's TRANSACTION ID.
 GET messages are one shot actions, they will return a snapshot of the server's current state and never trigger more than one response message from the server.

 ### SET